defiant00/dnd/README.md

     * the anvil was taken by one of the other new members
     * Derek wants to return it but doesn't know how without arousing suspicion, also he'd need help because it's heavy
     * asks the party to help return it, and not mention his involvement
+  * Fletch is the organizer

+* Talsworth
+  * make the rounds and mark the latest area
+  * some of the markers are of different make, from the centaur herd
+  * Pixie and faerie dragon playing pranks on the party, but also showing where dangerous portals are
+    * throw small things at the party, and they can bounce off and disappear through a distortion
+    * see small paths of fairy dust appear and then poof in front of a distortion
+    * doors or windows slam to stop them from walking into one
+    * gusts of wind blowing debris around
+    * minor illusions
+      * Anno - duck(s) that then revert, folding themselves back into an egg
+      * Reyna - nature turning to dust, which takes the form of abominations
+      * Sylvester - nothingness, with the sense of faraway beings of great power
+  * portals - have to make a saving throw to not stumble and fall and/or freak out and run?
+    * elemental - sensations but no damage, disorientating
+    * shadow - emptiness with far off obelisks trailing shadow
+    * chaos - incomprehensible kaleidiscope for the senses, perception/insight? to see if you notice something powerful noticing you
+  * after a bit of investigation and combat? a large distortion should temporarily claim Oakenbeard

 * Rowan can suggest that the party can help him patrol the forest
   * he's been meaning to do so for a while, but can't due to a lack of manpower